craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-06-part-1-creating-a-dev-vm.md

 ---
-layout: blog
+layout: post
 title: Part 1 - Creating a DevOps Environment
+subtitle: But it works on my machine!
 permalink: /blog/dev-env-p1
 ---
-# But it works on my machine!

 One thing that can be a huge pain when working in modern IT is the need for a developer space.
 It is a constant struggle between the release of newer and greater products, and the need for engineers to make this production ready.